code-423n4/2022-12-gogopool/README.md

 ## Liquid Stakers

-Liquid Stakers deposit AVAX into an ERC4626 (TokenggAVAX) and recieve ggAVAX in return that increases in value compared to AVAX as rewards from staking are deposited.
+Liquid Stakers deposit AVAX into an ERC4626 (TokenggAVAX) and receive ggAVAX in return that increases in value compared to AVAX as rewards from staking are deposited.

 ## Node Operators